hasenradball/Bosch_BME280_Arduino/README.md

 # Bosch BME280 Arduino
+based on Bosch BME280_driver v3.5.1

 ## About
 The Bosch BME280 is an environmental sensor which is able to measure temperature, humidity and air pressure.

-This library is based on the Bosch Sensortec BME280 driver API, and is intented to measure the these environmental signals via I²C connection on an Arduino based or ESP based microcontroller.
+This library is based on the Bosch Sensortec BME280 driver API v3.5.1, and is intented to measure the these environmental signals via I²C connection on an Arduino based or ESP based microcontroller.

 The github repository of Bosch Sensortec is: https://github.com/BoschSensortec/BME280_driver